NapsterInBlue/Starcraft2_Bot/README.md

 # Buggers Bot

-A `python-sc2` but that builds a Zerg army and perhaps eventually will do it well!
+A `python-sc2` bot that builds a Zerg army and perhaps eventually will do it well!

 ## Inspirations